aws-samples/aws-modernization-with-akuity/content/2_ModuleTwo_ArgoCD/22_setupargocd.md

 ```

 Once you see a :green_heart: green heart before the cluster name on your Argo CD instance, it signifies that your cluster health is **Healthy**.<br>
 Now your cluster is set up on the Akuity Platform.
-Your cluster data is uploaded to the platform so we have don't have to do this for Kargo and KubeVision.
+Your cluster data is uploaded to the platform so we have don't have to do this for Kargo and KubeVision.<br>
+Now let's deploy the sample helm chart from the template. :arrow_right: